vilasvarghese/linux/Readme.md

 Examples:

-Create an empty new file: touch my_new_file.txt
+Create an empty new file:

+touch my_new_file.txt
+If my_new_file.txt doesn't exist, it will be created empty.

-Update the timestamp of an existing file: touch existing_document.txt
+Update the timestamp of an existing file:

+touch existing_document.txt
+If existing_document.txt exists, its "last modified" and "last accessed" timestamps will be updated to the current time, without changing its content.

-cp (Copy) - Duplicating Files and Directories
+7. cp () - Duplicating Files and Directories 📋
-The cp command is used to copy files and directories.
+The cp command is used to  files and directories.

 Purpose: To make copies of files or directories.